abrarmughal4480/videodesk-readme/resident-manual.md

 VideoDesk is a comprehensive platform designed for property management that allows residents to:

-- Upload property images and videos
+- Upload property image/photo and videos
 - Generate secure access codes for sharing content
 - Access their personal dashboard
 - Manage their property content